outside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-green

 BOTANICAL LIFE, NATURAL LANDS MANAGEMENT + SUSTAINABILITY AT UNF

-This tour will explore the landscape heritage, botanical gardens, natural preserved lands, and sustainability initiatives at the University of North Florida in Jacksonville.
+MAY 7TH | 8:30 AM - 12:30 PM | JACKSONVILLE, FLThis tour explored the landscape heritage, botanical gardens, natural preserved lands, and sustainability initiatives at the University of North Florida in Jacksonville.
 The UNF campus covers 1381-acres including: 300-acre Sawmill Slough Preserve, nature trails, a 100-acre central core managed as a botanical garden, 11 LEED-certified structures.
 Four of the structures have received gold certification from the U.S. Green Building Council for excellence in sustainability.
 There will also be examples of innovative sustainable landscape designs such as The Frederick and Ophelia Tate Ogier Gardens, LID storm-water ponds, and more.

 Landscape Architect DBPR: 4 credits (applied for)